tahoma2d/tahoma2d/doc/how_to_build_win.md

   - `$tahoma2d/thirdparty/glew/glew-1.9.0/bin/64bit/glew32.dll`

 ### Creating the stuff Folder
-If a previous binary of Tahoma2D was already installed, this step and the following about creating a registry key has already been dealt with.
-So feel free to skip these parts.
+1. Create a `tahomastuff` folder inside the folder where `Tahoma2D.exe` is located.

-1. Copy the files from `$tahoma2d/stuff` to an appropriate folder.
+1. Copy the files from `$tahoma2d/stuff` to the new folder.

 ### Running
 `Tahoma2D.exe` can now be run.
 Congratulations!